atbentley/pock/docs/index.rst

 - Match arguments during mock creation and verification
 - Mock higher level Python objects such as context managers and generators
 - Seamlessly mock asyncio code
+- Support for magic mocks, strict mocks and specced mocks

 To learn more, choose a topic from the navigation on the left or dive right into the :ref:`quickstart`.